In this article you will learn:

 - Creates preference which equals profit

 Most entrepreneurs don’t take the time to adequately understand their audience and develop their brand based on the people who they want to sell to.
+They “put the cart the before the horse,” only to find out later that they need to spend more money to go back and fix their brand because they didn’t take the time to do it right the first time.

-A recent example is PC Matic.
+A present example is PC Matic.
 Founder and CEO Rob Cheng started PC Matic as a software that improved speed and spent millions on television advertising—only to find out that PC Matic was indeed so much more.
 Millions could have been saved if PC Matic took the time to understand their brand in the beginning and chart its course.
-Now they are spending millions on switching course with their rebrand.
+Now they are spending millions on changing course with their rebrand.

 In today’s cluttered and attention deficit society, developing a strong brand is key to business success.
 Without establishing trust and authenticity, you will be just another face in the crowd and spend thousands or millions going in the wrong direction.